John95ac/Info_NPC_Extractor_xEdit_script_Mantella-CHIM-SPID-DCA-READ/README.md

-# 📜 PASCAL "Info NPC Extractor For SSEEdit Mantella - SPID - READ"
+# 📜 PASCAL "Info NPC Extractor For SSEEdit Mantella - CHIM - SPID - READ"

 Script for SSEEdit, with the function to extract information from the NPC and utilize Mantella, SPID, or reading.